Kluvens/Computer-Science/Networking/transport-layer.md

   - sender retransmits current packet if ACK/NAK corrupted
   - sender adds sequence number to each packet
   - receiver discards duplicate packet
+- stop and wait: sender sends one packet, then waits for receiver response (has only 1 bit for the sequence number)

 rdt2.1:
 - sender